Easy Homemade Miso Soup

 Ingredients:

 • Miso paste.
-Mild and sweet Shiro (White) Miso paste works best.
+Mild and sweet Shiro Miso, also called White Miso is the main ingredient.
+Look for a Japanese miso paste, preferably organic, at Asian grocery stores.
 Tightly wrapped, it keeps a long time in the fridge.
 I don’t recommend low-sodium miso paste as it leaves a strange aftertaste.

 • Tofu.
 A plant-based protein that absorbs all that delicious miso flavor.
-Medium to firm tofu is easier to cube but silken tofu also works.
+The type of tofu depends on personal preference.
+I prefer medium to firm tofu because it is easy to cube and holds its shape.
+But others prefer soft tofu or silken soft tofu with its silky smooth texture.

 For variety and nutrition, add: